marcopennekamp/lore/specification/multi-functions.md

 ### Functions and Multi-Functions

 A **function** in Lore has a full name, a list of parameters, an input type, a return type (also called output type), and potentially an expression body.
-The full name might include the module or package name in future version of Lore.
-The input type is defined as the product type of all parameter types in order of their declaration.
+The full name might include the module or package name in a future version of Lore.
+The input type is defined as the tuple type of all parameter types in order of their declaration.
 The type of the result of the expression body, as well as the types of all values returned using `return`, must be subtypes of the function's return type.
 If the body expression is omitted, a function is considered **abstract** and may not be called at run-time.
 A function that is not abstract is also called *concrete*.

 An **action** is a function whose return type is always `Unit`.
 If concrete, an action must define a block as an expression body, rather than any kind of expression.